manticoresoftware/manticoresearch/manual/english/Data_creation_and_modification/Adding_documents_to_a_table/Adding_documents_to_a_real-time_table.md

 SET bulk_import=0;
 ```

 Run `SET bulk_import=<table>` before `BEGIN` and before any uncommitted write on that connection.
-It reserves the selected table for this import: searches remain available, but other connections cannot modify the table until the import ends. `BEGIN` and `START TRANSACTION` are allowed but not required and have no effect in this mode.
+It reserves the selected table against ordinary writes: searches and other bulk imports remain available, while ordinary writes stay blocked until all active imports end. `BEGIN` and `START TRANSACTION` are allowed but not required and have no effect in this mode.

 `COMMIT` publishes the rows collected since the previous `COMMIT` or `ROLLBACK` as one disk chunk. `ROLLBACK` discards those rows.
 In both cases, bulk import remains enabled so you can start another batch.
-Run `SET bulk_import=0` to discard any uncommitted rows, disable bulk import, and allow other connections to write to the table again.
+Run `SET bulk_import=0` to discard any uncommitted rows, disable bulk import, and release this connection's reservation.
+Ordinary writes resume after the last concurrent import releases its reservation.
 Closing the connection does the same.
 Autocommit cannot be changed while bulk import is enabled.

 #### HTTP `/bulk`